 We take the safety of our pupils very seriously at Reinwood - and this extends to their Internet safety as well.
 Below are some useful sites for parents and children to visit that give advice on how to stay safe when online.

 Click HERE to visit our Parent Info feed, providing expert information to help parents, children and young people stay safe online.

 Click HERE to read our Where Do We Start? document.

 Click HERE to read our Safer Internet Day letter.

-Click HERE for a guide to setting parental controls in Windows 7.
+Click below for guides to setting parental controls.

 CBBC Stay Safe